SparkPost/support-docs/articles/deliverability/dedicated-ip-pools.md

 }
 ```

 If you have one or more IP pools, and you do **not** provide an "ip_pool" value for your transmission, then messages will be routed through the IP(s) in the "Default" IP Pool.
 If the "Default" IP pool has no sending IPs then the traffic will be sent through the SparkPost shared IP pools for SparkPost accounts.

-For Enterprise accounts, transmissions that do not specify an IP Pool and have no IPs in the "Default" IP pool will be **rejected**.
+***NOTE: For Enterprise accounts, transmissions that do not specify an IP Pool and have no IPs in the "Default" IP pool will be **rejected**.**

 ## Using Your Dedicated IPs with Subaccounts